-Crash near Waterview Tunnel closes two lanes on Southwestern Motorway
+Crash near Waterview Tunnel closes two lanes on South Western Motorway

-A crash near the Waterview Tunnel in Auckland has closed two lanes and is causing congestion for commuters.
+A crash near the Waterview Tunnel in Auckland has closed two lanes and is causing delays for early morning commuters.

 Fire and Emergency New Zealand were alerted to the crash in a northbound lane of the South Western Motorway (SH20) at 6.20am.